giantpreston/auclauncher/README.md

 - .NET Framework 4.8 or higher (included with Windows 10 and above).
 - An internet connection for downloading the game files.

-## Installation
+## Building from source
-To use the launcher, follow these steps:
+To build the launcher from the source code, follow these steps:

 ### 1. Clone the Repository
 You can download the repository by cloning it to your local machine using the following command: